Network For Network Leaders: Justice, Community, & Outdoor Learning

 Being a part of the Network for Network Leaders:

-Professionals who participate in this network will engage in events that promote individual wellness, collective joy, community building, the cultivation of brave spaces, and overall professional growth of those leading networks in the outdoor, environmental education, and/or environmental justice field.
-The following is a list of the key activities that will be offered through this pilot.
+Professionals who participated in the pilot cohort of this network engaged in events that promoted individual wellness, collective joy, community building, the cultivation of brave spaces, and overall professional growth of those leading networks in the outdoor, environmental education, and/or environmental justice field.
+The following is a list of the key activities that the 2023 cohort participated in.

-• Virtual Professional Learning Workshops- April 13th, 2023 & May 11th, 2023: Professional learning workshops will take place online, and provide participants opportunities to learn collaboratively from each other and other field leaders.
+Virtual Professional Learning Workshops: Two professional learning workshops to provide participants opportunities to learn collaboratively from each other and other field leaders.

-• Virtual Racial Affinity Spaces- April 20th & May 18th, 2023: Racial affinity spaces are an opportunity for participants to explore pertinent topics with people who share a similar racial identity.
+Virtual Racial Affinity Spaces: Racial affinity spaces are an opportunity for participants to explore pertinent topics with people who share a similar racial identity.
 The space is intended to increase a sense of safety and provide deepened community and solidarity with peers.

-• Virtual Open Space Conference- June 8th, 2023 (10am-3:00pm PST, approximately): The Open Space Conference is an opportunity in which participants create their own agenda to discuss ideas and topics that feel most relevant to them.
+Virtual Open Space Conference: The Open Space Conference is an opportunity in which participants create their own agenda to discuss ideas and topics that feel most relevant to them.

-• Coaching: Participants have an opportunity to partner with a coach to receive up to 2 hours of coaching in an area of interest identified by each participant.
+Coaching: Participants were given the opportunity to partner with a coach to receive up to 2 hours of coaching in an area of interest identified by each participant.

 *Regional network refers to efforts that are addressing the needs and wants of a geographic region.
 This is often seen in regional references such as Pacific Northwest, Southwest.
 It can also refer to multi-county efforts or efforts that span a state or multiple states.